Now available: Design That Scales by Dan Mall!

 Frequently Asked Questions

-These common questions about service design and their short answers are taken from the book Service Design: From Insight to Implementation.
+These common questions about mobile design and their short answers are taken from Rachel Hinman’s book The Mobile Frontier.
 You can find longer answers to each in your copy of the book, either printed or digital version.